Reviewing CalAmp Corp. (CAMP)'s and Polar Power Inc. (NASDAQ:POLA)'s results | New Business Observer

 Liquidity

-The current Quick Ratio of CalAmp Corp. is 4.4 while its Current Ratio is 4.8.
-Meanwhile, Polar Power Inc. has a Current Ratio of 11.9 while its Quick Ratio is 7.5.
-Polar Power Inc. is better positioned to pay off its short-term and long-term debts than CalAmp Corp.
+The Current Ratio of CalAmp Corp. is 4.8 while its Quick Ratio stands at 4.4.
+The Current Ratio of rival Polar Power Inc. is 11.9 and its Quick Ratio is has 7.5.
+Polar Power Inc. is better equipped to clear short and long-term obligations than CalAmp Corp.

-In next table is shown CalAmp Corp. and Polar Power Inc.’s ratings and recommendations.
+The table given features the ratings and recommendations for CalAmp Corp. and Polar Power Inc.

 |Sell Ratings